-<< Click to Display Table of Contents >>
+<< Click to Display Table of Contents >> List of all number formats |

 As described in the previous section, you can use the direct commands of the command group Number on the ribbon tab Home to set the number format of a cell in order to determine how numbers should be displayed in this cell.
-For advanced options, you can also open the dialog box by clicking on the group arrowgroup_arrow in the bottom right corner of the command group Number.
+For advanced options, you can also open the dialog box by clicking on the group arrow in the bottom right corner of the command group Number.

 The following number formats are available: